-The Puyallup Post is the student-led news organization of Pierce College Puyallup in Puyallup, Washington, founded in 1994.
+The Puyallup Post is the news organization covering news in Pierce College Puyallup and the greater Puyallup area of Washington, founded in 1994.
 Pierce College Puyallup opened just a few years prior as the Pierce College District’s second campus, the other being Fort Steilacoom in Lakewood, Washington.

 The Post operates out of the College Center on the Puyallup campus in room C218 near the Office of Student Life.